 What Is Redistricting?

-Redistricting is when the boundaries of electoral districts are redrawn.
+Redistricting occurs when the boundaries of electoral districts are redrawn.
 It’s done every 10 years following the U.S. Census.

-After the Census, each state’s number of Congresspeople in the U.S. House of Representatives is recalculated based on the current population.
-Florida’s population was found to have grown by 2.9 million residents, giving the state one additional Representative (from 27 to 28).
+After the Census, each state’s number of congress people in the U.S. House of Representatives is recalculated based on the current population.
+Florida’s population grew by 2.9 million residents, giving the state one additional Representative (from 27 to 28).

 The Florida State Legislature redraws the state’s U.S. Congressional districts to reflect its number of Representatives.
 It also redraws its State House and State Senate districts.

 Florida’s redistricting process will dramatically reshape the state’s political lines and congressional map.
 The LWVFL stands ready to

 What Is Gerrymandering?

 Redistricting should be a nonpartisan process that apportions representation simply, logically, and fairly across the state’s population.